 Forget the modest atmosphere here - what this place lacks in ambiance it more than makes up for in flavor.
 This is the real deal when it comes to tacos and everything else.
 While you should sample the rustic stews and other offerings from across the border, there's plenty to satisfy your taco tooth.
 Nothing fancy - just tender meats, tantalizing salsas and the obligatory chopped onion and cilantro served up in warm corn tortillas.
 Gracias, Alicia's.

 This is a pleasant, family-run restaurant with a full bar for tipplers.
 Tortillas are handmade and you know it at first bite: light enough to wrap around the fillings but substantial enough not to succumb to the juices.
 Lots of diced onion and cilantro make the perfect taco toppings.
 If you like your salsa hot, ask for the one your server eats.

 Don't be fooled by the numbered lunch specials or familiar-sounding combos on the menu.
 Instead, take a seat and prepare for a taste sensation.
 This is your place for excellent tacos, from lengua (beef tongue) to al pastor to barbacoa.
 Go ahead and get a variety, but be sure to include the fish tacos made with succulent sea bass.

-There’s plenty of fresh on the menu at both locations of Tacos Nayarit.
-In Columbia, chow down on your favorites in a restaurant setting, or look for the taco truck and covered picnic area on Charlotte Highway in Fort Mill.
-Homemade everything is the name of the game here.
+There's plenty of freshness on the menu at Tacos Nayarit.
+Chow down on Adobo-style favorites and bask in the complex flavors.
+If authentic technique and homemade everything are priorities, then this is your place.
 Tacos are served up on corn tortillas fresh from the griddle.
 Meats are seasoned just right and juicy enough to bathe the taste buds with glorious, peppery spice.
 The chorizo tacos are particularly yummy.